 When blood is removed from the body and passed through a machine to separate a component such as stem cells.
-The rest of the blood is returned to the body.
+The remainder of the blood is then returned to the body.
+A key step in a stem cell transplant. autologous transplant

-autologous transplant

-A process that involves taking stem cells or bone marrow from a person's own body and then giving them back following high-dose chemotherapy.
+A process that takes stem cells or bone marrow from a person's own body and gives them back after high-dose chemotherapy.